heygent/embanalysis/thesis/src/01-intro.md

 The approach is shown to improve performance over a series of other techniques, mostly using a standard notation to represent numbers.

-> Nota: qua l'incastro dovrebbe essere con [@murray2010] e il caso di DT, descritto
-> sotto.
-Il problema è che il "panorama numerico" descritto sembra essere più discreto
-> che continuo, mentre qua si parla della codifica di numeri continui.
-Potrebbe essere
-> preferibile incastrarsi direttamente alla parte di analisi, dove vengono visualizzati
-> gli embedding nel range 0-9999, anche se xVal è un buon esempio di reificazione.
+## The search for better suited representation

 A case study of a Savant patient, DT [@murray2010], has been reported of having a mathematical landscape with the following characteristics:

 - Has sequence-space synesthesia with a "mathematical landscape" containing numbers 0-9999
-  - sequence-space synesthesia: *spatial sequence synesthesia consists of visualising certain sequences in physical space.*
 - Each number has specific colors, textures, sizes, and sometimes movements or sounds
 - Prime numbers have special object properties that distinguish them from other numbers
 - Arithmetic calculations happen automatically - solutions appear as part of his visual landscape without conscious effort
 - fMRI studies showed that even unstructured number sequences had visual structure for DT

+Sequence-space synesthesia consists in the visualization of certain sequences in physical space.

+# Embeddings Analysis

+The analytic part of this work consists in the search for structure in LLM numerical embeddings.

+As stated previously, many recent open source models use an L2R tokenization scheme that performs better when the tokenization is forced into R2L.
+There are no large scale open source models using R2L tokenization as of the time of writing, but the correction in performance with the tokenization change could be a hint that the learned L2R representation might still have similar properties to a R2L one.

+We're looking for clues of mathematical properties being encoded in the embeddings.
+As the results show,

+To check whether there is comparable structure in representation in LLMs, a variety of analysis

 # Paragraphs yet to contextualize - not a real section